Hello Readers, Do you know about different types of shoe soles and what material are shoe soles made of?

 - Have long term mechanical properties.

-Shoes having these types of soles are generally used by working professionals like Plumbers, Electricians, Civil Engineers, Mechanical Engineers, etc. Because they have some characteristics which are very suitable for this type of professionals.
+Shoes having these types of soles are generally used by working professionals like Plumbers, Electricians, Civil Engineers, Mechanical Engineers, etc. Because they have some characteristics which are very suitable for this type of professional.

 Some of these characteristics are slip resistance, low density, shockproof body, excellent wear resistance, etc. Shoes having these soles are not for Party or Occasional wear.
 They are clear-cut professionals.